top of page

 other uniform items that are useful to own

-All Troopers were issued with horsehide tan leather gloves, as the Paratroopers were expected to be dealing with possibilities of extracting them selves from tangle parachute cords or even having to simply hold them in windy conditions these sturdy gloves were essential and became part of their unique appearance.
+All Troopers were issued tan horsehide leather gloves, as they were expected to be dealing with possibilities of sliding down drop ropes, extracting themselves from tangled parachute cords, or even having to hold parachute risers in windy conditions.
+These sturdy gloves were essential and became part of their unique appearance.
 If a soldier can't use his hands, he is pretty ineffective.
-For us the threat of getting your hands shredded by cords while trying to take of a parachute is fairly minimal, these gloves not only keep your hands warm, but are useful when putting up and taking down the tents and gathering fire wood.
+For us the threat of getting your hands shredded by cords while trying to take off a parachute is fairly minimal, but these gloves not only keep your hands warm, they are also useful when putting up and taking down the tents and gathering firewood.

 Greatcoat

-One of these you'll find really handy when the weather drops, after all, remember which country we live in!
-Originals can be found as long as your not big, when I say big, I mean above a 44 chest.
-They won't be cheap, but are fantastic items to have.
-If you can't find an original then the French 1950s style is extremely close, the colours is a little off, but with a swap of the buttons it looks pretty good.
+You'll find one of these greatcoats really handy when the weather drops.
+After all, remember which country we live in!
+Originals can be found as long as you're not big; and when I say big, I mean not above a 44 chest.
+They won't be cheap but are a fantastic item to have.
+If you can't find an original then the French 1950s style is extremely close, the colour is a little off, but with a swap of the buttons it looks pretty good.

 7b0571aeddee1394b6ac8d5dbc51471c.jpg

-Another way of fighting the cold yet still wearing only your M42 as an outer layer is to get hold of a woollen sweater, the high necked 5 button ones are really good at keeping the heat in.
+Another way of fighting the cold yet still wearing only your M42 as an outer layer is to get hold of a woolen sweater; the high necked 5 button ones are really good at keeping the heat in.
 There are also vest styles ones.

-Although these do keep you warm and are a period item, these are to be worn as an under layer only.
-As frankly they look pretty ridiculous when worn on the outside!
-So if you get warm, strip of your M42 jacket, discard the sweater and put the jacket back on.
+Although these do keep you warm and are a period item, they are to be worn as an under layer only.
+Frankly they look pretty ridiculous when worn on the outside!
+So if you get warm, strip of your M42 jacket, pack up the sweater and put the jacket back on.

 Although the buttons on the one shown right are incorrect as the one shown is probably a 1950s example.

 If you want to have a vest type, I have these hand knitted (not machine knitted) in all sizes to an original wartime pattern.
-Some of the guys in out unit has them and they love them!
+Some of the guys in Miss Drop 44 have them and they love them!

 s-gi-wool-sweater_1200x.jpg